- The formation of a cloud telco company

 - Four acquisitions in 3 months and many more to come

-And then there's VoltDelta, which is a provider of virtual, scalable, secure multi-channel customer interaction contact centre solutions, smart automation and data-driven contact management in the cloud to enable improved customer care and reduced operating costs while Vasona Networks is a specialist in network performance and edge computing software for mobile operators.
+And then there's VoltDelta, which is a provider of virtual, scalable, secure multi-channel customer interaction contact center solutions, smart automation, and data-driven contact management in the cloud to enable improved customer care and reduced operating costs while Vasona Networks is a specialist in network performance and edge computing software for mobile operators.

 A shotgun can bring down more birds than a sniper rifle

-What is very much in ZephyrTel's favour is the fact that it is a part of ESW Capital, a very active, very well funded and very acquisitive private equity outfit that focuses specifically on buying, transforming, and running mature software companies.
-ESW has been in doing it since 1988 and over that time has become a highly-integrated shared-services operating company.
+What is very much in ZephyrTel's favor is the fact that it is a part of ESW Capital, a very active, very well funded, and very acquisitive private equity outfit that focuses specifically on buying, transforming, and running mature software companies.
+ESW has been in doing it since 1988 and over that time has become a highly integrated shared-services operating company.

 He adds, "Acquisitions are made for the purpose of growing those businesses in the long-term, and throughout 2018 ESW has been acquiring a company a week.
 When acquisitions are made the companies are not rebranded and ESW ensures that customer perceptions and expectations of an acquired company remain exactly as they were before ESW acquired it."
 In other words, at the front-end everything stays the same but behind the scenes, at the back-end, where there sits an integrated workforce supported applying a set of successful time-proven processes, everything changes.